-In this blog post, we should you how to make the best, easiest, and fastest vegan mayo you'll ever make.
+In this blog post, we show you how to make the best, easiest, and fastest vegan mayo you'll ever make.
 We will also show you how to turn it into an irresistible spicy mayo and finger-licking aioli (garlic mayo).

 Ingredients & Substitutions

 - Soy milk: best if unsweetened.
 Soy milk is the best plant-based milk to make a real-tasting vegan mayonnaise thanks to its nutritional profile and neutral flavor.

 - Oils: we mix two oils together for our vegan mayo.
 We find that this way the mayo has a better, more neutral flavor, as the two oils balance each other out.

 As a rule of thumb, we use ¾ of a light, neutral vegetable oil, ideally refined so that it has little flavor, and ¼ extra virgin olive oil to give the mayo a richer flavor and balance out the other oil.

 I know you are thinking if it's really necessary to add two oils.
 We think it really makes a big difference in flavor and so we strongly recommend it.
 Adding only one type of oil will make the mayo taste too much like that oil.